-"NASDAQ-100 Index®" is a trademark of NASDAQ OMX, which has been licensed for use by the Manager.
+"Nasdaq-100 Index®" is a trademark of Nasdaq OMX, which has been licensed for use by the Manager.

-QQCC is not sponsored, endorsed, sold or promoted by Nasdaq, Inc. or its affiliates (NASDAQ, with its affiliates, are referred to as the "Corporations").
+QQCC is not sponsored, endorsed, sold or promoted by Nasdaq, Inc. or its affiliates (Nasdaq, with its affiliates, are referred to as the "Corporations").
 The Corporations have not passed on the legality or suitability of, or the accuracy or adequacy of descriptions and disclosures relating to, QQCC.
-The Corporations make no representation or warranty, express or implied to the owners of QQCC or any member of the public regarding the advisability of investing in securities generally or in QQCC particularly, or the ability of the NASDAQ100® Index to track general stock market performance.
-The Corporations' only relationship to the Manager is in the licensing of the NASDAQ®, and NASDAQ-100® Index registered trademarks, and certain trade names of the Corporations and the use of the NASDAQ-100® Index which is determined, composed and calculated by NASDAQ without regard to the Manager or to QQCC.
-NASDAQ has no obligation to take the needs of the Manager or the owners of QQCC into consideration in determining, composing or calculating the NASDAQ-100® Index.
-The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of QQCC to be issued or in the determination or calculation by which QQCC is to be converted into cash.
+The Corporations make no representation or warranty, express or implied to the owners of QQCC or any member of the public regarding the advisability of investing in securities generally or in QQCC particularly, or the ability of the Nasdaq100® Index to track general stock market performance.
+The Corporations' only relationship to the Manager is in the licensing of the Nasdaq®, and Nasdaq-100® Index registered trademarks, and certain trade names of the Corporations and the use of the Nasdaq-100® Index which is determined, composed and calculated by Nasdaq without regard to the Manager or to QQCC.
+Nasdaq has no obligation to take the needs of the Manager or the owners of QQCC into consideration in determining, composing or calculating the Nasdaq-100® Index.
+The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of QQCC to be issued or in the determination or calculation of the equation by which QQCC is to be converted into cash.
 The Corporations have no liability in connection with the administration, marketing or trading of QQCC.